ashishjaiswalcoder/Module-manager/README.md

 # 🚀 Advanced Module Manager

 Welcome to **Advanced Module Manager**, an interactive Python CLI tool to efficiently manage your `pip` packages in bulk!
-With this tool, you can count installed modules, bulk install or uninstall packages, and get a clear overview of your Python environment—all from a simple menu-driven interface. 🎉
+With this tool, you can count installed modules, bulk install, or uninstall packages easily.

 ---